TomasS666/real-time-web-1920/README.md

 #### Artist events
 * Add show
 * Delete show
+* Broadcaster when the artist hosts it's show and the getUserMedia completes to set the broadcaster id as the artist socket id
+* Watcher event when a client connects so the artist can add new peerconnection to the

 #### Visitor events
 * Join room (when connecting to a namespace by hitting the visitor route : ```/show/visitor/{ predefined room_id } ```